flatironinstitute/finufft/docs/error.rst

   11 general allocation failure
   12 dimension invalid
   13 spread_thread option invalid
+  14 invalid mode array (more than ~2^31 modes, dimension with 0 modes, etc) 15 cuda failure (failure to call any cuda function/kernel) 16 attempt to destroy a null plan

 When ``ier=1`` (warning only) the transform(s) is/are still completed, at the smallest epsilon achievable, so, with that caveat, the answer should still be usable.

 For any other nonzero values of ``ier`` the transform may not have been performed and the output should not be trusted.
 However, we hope that the value of ``ier`` will help to narrow down the problem.